Germany: Police injured amid anti-COVID measures protest | DW | 21.12.2021

 This was more than double the number of people who took part in similar protests a week earlier in the same state.

 In the city of Rostock alone, 10,000 people came to together on Monday evening.
-Police used loudspeakers in efforts to disperse them as the event was not authorized.
+Police used loudspeakers in an effort to disperse the crowd, as the event was not authorized.

-There were minor scuffles between demonstrators and police officers as protesters brandished placards with phrases such as "We are not interested in compulsory vaccination" while another read "Corona terror."
+Minor scuffles broke out between demonstrators and police officers, as protesters brandished placards with phrases such as "We are not interested in compulsory vaccination" and "Corona terror."

-Signs were brandished in Rostock saying 'Corona terror.
+Among the Rostock signs: 'Corona terror.
 First the muzzle.
 Then the deprivation of liberty.
 Now the compulsory vaccination?'

-The situation was similar in the city of Greifswald, located on the north coast of Germany, where several hundred people gathered.
+The situation was similar in the city of Greifswald, located on Germany's northern coast, where several hundred people gathered.

 Intensive care beds for coronavirus patients in Mecklenburg-Western Pomerania are at a premium, according to the state's medical authorities.